What is an Exempt-Interest Dividend?

 Generally, in the US, one treats exempt interest earned from a dividend the same way as if you received a direct tax exemption.
 The dividends are subject to different rules and regulations, helping to clarify misconceptions or possible omissions in tax reporting.

-- In the United States, there are some mutual funds that allow investors to invest in some types of municipal bonds or other types of investable securities and gain tax-exempt interest.
+- In the United States, there are some mutual funds that allow investors to invest in some types of municipal bonds or other types of investable securities that earn tax-exempt interest.

-- Investment products that provide exempt-interest dividends carry the same risk factors as other security products but accrue a lower rate of interest and offer a poorer rate of return.
+- Investment products that provide exempt-interest dividends carry lower risk factors as other security products and accrue a lower rate of interest and offer a poorer rate of return.

 - Some states may restrict the tax-free portion of the dividend to bonds that are purchased or belong to that state.